mvsde/website/content/blog/german-language-and-gender.md

 ## The solution

 As of late 2020 all three approaches are used in real-world writing and speaking.
 The debate over the best solution is still ongoing.
 Maybe there is no “one size fits all” for a problem this all-encompassing.
-After all gendered nouns are integral to the German language.
+After all, gendered nouns are integral to the German language.
 This of course doesn’t mean we should “just ignore” the issue and go on with our lives.
 On the contrary.
 Inclusivity in language cannot be emphasized enough.
-It’s literally what we use every day to include and unfortunately exclude people.
+It’s literally what we use every day to include and – unfortunately – exclude people.

 The website [Genderleicht.de (German)](https://www.genderleicht.de) has lots of tips for writing and speaking discrimination-free.